Is December busy in your hair or beauty business?

 A seasonal contest or giveaway is a nice touch and a great way to build brand awareness locally.
 Again, the photos can all be taken and the posts written while the autumn leaves are still falling.

 If you’re running a Christmas event in salon then make a big splash with plenty of regular organic (unpaid) posts supported by paid Facebook and Instagram advertising.
-Videos get some of the best engagement on social and stand out in followers’ feeds.
+Videos (especially Reels on Instagram at the moment) get some of the best engagement on social and stand out in followers’ feeds.
 This one we created for GLOW Beauty salons is simple yet festive and eye-catching.

 Our obsession with the salon selfie continues, so harness it and host Christmas themed selfies on a sofa near you.

-Or pop an empty picture frame on your spa wall, decorate with a festive twist and let clients snap the perfect Christmas selfie to post on their Facebook – it’s a marketing wrap.
+Or pop an empty picture frame on your wall, decorate with a festive twist and let clients snap the perfect Christmas selfie to post on their social platforms – it’s a marketing wrap.
+Remember to ask them to tag your business on their post.

-Post your New Year hair and beauty offers throughout November and December on Facebook to pep up a patchy January or February.
+Post, and advertise, your new year hair and beauty offers throughout November and December on your salon social to pep up a patchy January or February.
 It’s too late to wait start advertising them in January.

 These posts are ideal for forward scheduling and will ping out whilst you are busy with Christmas clients.